 AKA: The Sick, Good Health, Illness

 We are all in need of healing, be it physical, mental or spiritual.
 Health problems and prayers for protection against them features prominently in Christianity.
 It goes back to the beginning with Jesus himself spending much of his time healing the sick and dying.
-There are a plethora of saints who are invoked for particular health issues like cancer, mental illness, anxiety and heart problems.
+There are a plethora of saints who are invoked for particular health issues like cancer, infertility, diabetes, mental illness, anxiety and addiction.
 As well as those appealed to for healers like Doctors and Nurses.
 This list of patron saints, however, is focused on those who are commonly called upon for general healing and health.

 Who is the Patron Saint of Healing